DietkeSt/ux-ventures/README.md

 5. It takes a few minutes until the deployed website is created and visible.

 - Deployed website can be found here: https://dietkest.github.io/ux-ventures/

-#### Issues

-- The image files links for the background images would not properly load, so had to adjust links for the background images to display correctly on deployment.

 <br>